for a primeval forest

 Our association was born out of serendipitous encounters in the summer of 2018 and the multiple connections established during the following months around the necessity of restoring a primeval forest in Western Europe.
 Noting both the disappearance of the big tropical forests and the devastating damage done to Europe’s last remaining primeval forest in Poland, Francis Hallé decided to turn his ideas into reality, notably through mobilizing strong citizen support.

 On February 25 and 26, 2019, 13 people (1) gathered at the Sainte-Croix Monastery in the Drôme department in France to share their ideas.
-Scientists, naturalists, artists, wildlife filmmakers and photographers, ordinary citizens, they decided to establish “The Francis Hallé Association for the Primary Forest”.
+Scientists, naturalists, artists, wildlife filmmakers and photographers, ordinary citizens, they decided to establish “The Francis Hallé Association for a Primeval Forest”.

 An efficient setup

 To contribute to the preservation, knowledge, development and rebirth of the world’s primeval forests wherever human activity has caused them to disappear